RashidCodes/T-SQL_Fundamentals/README.md

 ## Coding Style
 Use a style that you and your fellow developers are comfortable with.
 What ultimately matters most is the consistency, readability, and maintability of your code.
 Take advantage of whitespace to facilitate readability.

 It is strongly recommended to adopt the practice of terminating all statements with a semi-colon.
-Not only will doing this improve the readability of your code, bu tin some cases it can save you some grief.
+Not only will doing this improve the readability of your code, but in some cases it can save you some grief.
 (When a semicolon is required and *not* specified, the error message SQL Server produces is not always very clear.)

 <br/>

-# Defining data integrity
+## Defining data integrity

 The benefits of the relational model is that data integrity is an integral part of it.

 <blockquote> Data integrity enforced as part of the model -- namely, as part of the table definitions -- is considered as <b>declarative data integrity</b>.
 Data integrity enforced with code - such as with stored procedures or triggers -- is considered <b>procedural data integrity</b></blockquote>

-This section highlights some declarative constraints namely:
+This section highlights declarative constraints namely:

  - Primary Key constraints
  - Unique Constraints
  - Foreign Key constraints
  - Check constraints
- - Defaults constraints
+ - Default constraints

 ## Primary  Key Constraints

 A primary key constraints enforces uniqueness of rows and also disallows *NULL* marks in the constraint attributes. **An attempt to define a primary key constraint on a column taht allows *NULL* marks will be rejected by the RDBMS.** Each table can only have one primary key.

 ```sql